 Side tomography interpretation.

-Since this uses the beams to look at the side and not directly on the top, it cannot locate the fish underneath the boat.
+Since this uses the beams to look at the side and not directly on the top, it cannot locate the big fish or smaller fish underneath the boat.

 You will receive brighter images and shadows of the fish on your cone sounder, which will cause a difficult locating of the fish.